 - A solid reason for needing an MBA

 Believe it or not, there are serial degree seekers out there.
-Since the reason you are interested in an MBA will most likely not be obvious based on your previous work experience, you need to do an even better job of presenting your career goals and objectives.
+Your reason for pursuing an MBA will most likely not be obvious based on your previous work experience, so you must do an outstanding job of presenting your career goals and objectives.
 Why is an MBA necessary to get you where you want to go?

-Bottom line, you are going to attract positive attention from an admissions committee based on your non-traditional background.
-Now that you have their attention, make your case for acceptance with a mind-blowing application that shows them you fit in, i.e. that you will thrive in their program and need the education their program provides to achieve your dreams.
+A non-traditional background can give you a leg up with an admissions committee.
+But once you have their attention, you’ve got to make your case for acceptance with an impressive application.
+You’ll need to convince them that you will thrive in their program and require the education it provides to achieve your dreams.

 Creating a resume as a self-employed individual presents some challenges.
 If you already have an established business, some of this information is superfluous, but if you have been doing contract work, there are details to manage beyond the summary of the work you have been doing.

 If you own an established business, you probably already have a company name, but if you are doing freelance work or contract consulting, you might not.
-You need to put something in for company name that helps the reader understand you are indeed self-employed but also has some gravitas to it.
-It could be something as simple as “Jane Doe XYZ Consulting” (assuming your name is Jane Doe, of course!).
+You should consider creating a purposeful, grown-up company name that helps the reader understand that you are indeed self-employed.
+It could be something as simple as “John Smith Media Consulting” or “E-Commerce Branding Solutions.”

-If you are doing contract work, you want to avoid putting, “Self-employed” or “Freelancer” as your title.
-While this may technically be what you are doing, again you want to label yourself in such a way as to lend credibility to the work you are doing.
+If you are doing contract work or other freelancing, avoid putting “Self-employed” or “Freelancer” as your title.
 Consider “CEO/Founder,” or if that is overreach, something like “Senior Consultant” or “Senior Engineer.”
-Choose something that is as close to what your title would be were you employed by someone else without being too self-congratulatory.
-For those of you with existing businesses, the “CEO/Founder” designation is most likely an accurate depiction.
+Choose something that is as close to what your title would be if you were employed by someone else, but without sounding puffed up or self-congratulatory.
+If you have an existing business, the “CEO/Founder” designation is most likely an accurate depiction.

-If you are running a business with tangible goods or services, it should be fairly straightforward to map out your experience.
-Hopefully you have been keeping careful tabs on the successes you have had.
-For contractors, you should discuss projects you have worked on for various firms, listing out details on those particular projects as much as you can without risking the breach of any confidentiality agreements you have in place.
-With any luck you have some good, quantifiable results that you can point to as well.
+If you run a business with tangible goods or services, mapping out your experience should be fairly straightforward.
+Contractors should discuss projects you have worked on for various firms or individuals, listing details and successes of those projects as much as you can without violating any confidentiality agreements.
+Hopefully, you have some good, quantifiable results that you can point to.
 Here are some examples of how you could present projects: